Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 Credit Card Cash Advances

-A cash advance is an instant loan from your credit card account without the need for any approvals or paperwork.
-Credit card cash advances aren’t cheap, but at least they are easy to get — if you own a credit card that supports advances.
+A cash advance is a quick loan you can get from your credit card account without needing any approvals or paperwork.
+While credit card cash advances aren’t cheap, they’re convenient—if your card supports them.

 We think most consumers don’t choose a credit card based on its cash advance policies.
 But if you often need to borrow small amounts for short periods, you’ll want to consider competing cash advance APRs when selecting a card.

-You can get a credit card cash advance in a few ways.
-The easiest is to visit an ATM in your card’s network.
-You can also get an advance from a teller at a bank branch, and many cards can wire online advances to the cardholder’s bank account.
+There are a few simple ways to get a credit card cash advance.
+The easiest method is visiting an ATM within your card’s network.
+Alternatively, you can obtain an advance from a bank branch teller, and many cards offer the option to wire online advances directly to the cardholder’s bank account.

 Be aware of the following items when you want a cash advance: